 4.2.
 Award Year: The award year for the Program is the twelve-month period designated by an eligible institution, coinciding with the state fiscal year beginning July 1 and ending June 30.

 4.3.
-Institutions Eligible to Participate: Eligible institutions include the ten institutions of the Utah System of Higher Education (USHE) and private nonprofit postsecondary institutions which are accredited by a regional accrediting organization recognized by the Board of Regents (“Board”).
+Institutions Eligible to Participate: Eligible institutions include the ten institutions of the Utah System of Higher Education (USHE) and private nonprofit postsecondary institutions which are accredited by a regional accrediting organization recognized by the Board of Higher Education Policy (“Board”).
 These are the only institutions eligible to participate.
 For purposes of this section the Board recognizes the Northwest Association of Schools and Colleges.
 Utah private nonprofit postsecondary institutions accredited by the Northwest Association of Schools and Colleges are: Brigham Young University, Brigham Young University Idaho, Brigham Young University Hawaii, LDS Business College and Westminster College.

 4.4.
 Students Eligible to Receive UHEAA Grants: To be eligible for the UHEAA Grant, a student must: